Creating a Standard Dedicated Resource Pool

 - Redundant node distribution policy: indicates the distribution policy of redundant nodes.
 Supernodes support only step-based even distribution.
 The same number of redundant nodes are reserved in each supernode.

 - Number of redundant instances: number of HA redundant instances set for this flavor.
-The redundancy coefficient refers to a quantity of redundant nodes reserved in each supernode when the redundant node distribution policy is step-based even distribution.
+The redundancy coefficient refers to a quantity of redundant nodes reserved in each supernode when the redundant instance distribution policy is step-based even distribution.

 Advanced Options